FreeMasen/analisar/README.md

 ### aware::Parser

 The final parser that this crate provides is a fully context aware parser.
-This kind of parser could be used to build a code formatter or documentation generator since it includes all of the extra things our plain old `Parser` doesn't like comments or extra punctuation.
-Let's look at an example of that the out put of this one looks like.
+Let's look at an example of that the output of this one looks like.

 ```rust
 use analisar::aware::Parser;